HimanshuMishra123/three-tier-architecture-demo/self-readme.md

                   driver: ebs.csi.aws.com
                   volumeHandle: <volume-id>
                ```
-6. **Install chart Helm on K8s cluster**: Deploy application using helm on k8s cluster after all the steps from EKS folder.
+5. **Install Helm charts on K8s cluster**: Deploy application using helm on k8s cluster after all the steps from EKS folder.

 ---